Knitschi/ConanQtPackageTest/README.md

 | conanfile_Qt5.15.1.txt | - | - | X |  | 5 |

 ### Legend
+**-**: Qt Package could not be build.
+No error description is provided.
 **number**: Qt Package could not be build.
 A short description of the error can be found in the *Encountered Build Errors* section below.
 **X**: Qt Package can be build.